Shelby219/T3A1_workbook/README.md

 ### Database
 #### MongoDB

-MongoDB is NoSQL document database which means each record is document key-value pair with similarities to JavaScript objects (how technically saves objects using binary JSON which is called BSON) and are saved in collections as opposed to tables.
+MongoDB is NoSQL document database which means each record is document key-value pair with similarities to JavaScript objects (technically it saves objects using JSON, however can also use binary JSON which is called BSON in the case of other data not JSON compatible) and are saved in collections as opposed to tables.
 An advantage of this type of database is the insertion of data without a predefined schema, fast exchanges between client and server and the ability to store very large volumes of data.
 In MongoDB collections, documents can contain multiple fields, and the keys paired to each field is able to be any data type which can include arrays and even links to other documents.
 Mongo paired with Mongoose are the basis of the model tier of the MVC architecture.
 Mongoose is an object data modelling(ODM) module in node that enables schema creation and is used to integrate Mongo with the application.
+Mongoose as a modelling environment, means when schemas are defined, additional data management can be done also such as forcing consistency and adding data validation which is important even for flexible schemas.
+Mongoose and Mongo are both installed via NPM and are used by intialisation and then establishing connections.
+Connecting to MongoDB via Mongoose just requires the URL of the database.

-### MVC Architecture
+Mongoose also provides the query methods, which are asynchronous so can either be accessed via the exec function which returns a promise or a callback function can be passed to the query and then handled as a promise.
+This data then retrieve is what can be passed through to the view fo rendering via Express routes as previously mentioned.

 #### [Sources]---
 1. [Reference](https://www.mongodb.com/mern-stack)
 2. [Reference](https://reactjs.org/tutorial/tutorial.html)